-The program is designed to give students a broad overview of the practice of public history, followed by specialized courses and opportunities for internships.
-Students are required to take introduction to public and oral history, and complete an internship.
+Public history is that which is all around us in the many public spaces outside of the classroom.
+Public historians often are professionals or consultants who preserve history in the public sphere.
+They often work in museums, government agencies, cultural resources areas, libraries, film or media.
+They work to make history accessible for the general public.
+The program at CSUSB is designed to give undergraduate and graduate students a broad overview of the practice of public history and opportunities for internships.
+Students are required to take introduction to public and oral history, upper-division history content courses, and complete an internship.
 (Students must apply for acceptance to the internship program and meet the minimum GPA requirement of 3.0.
 Application materials are available below.
 Students who do not meet the minimum requirements for an internship should consult with one of the Public History professors for advising.)
 Students choose additional courses according to their interests and career goals.
 These courses include: historical archaeology, exhibit design, museum and archive management, archival practices, museum methods, etc. Students also benefit from extracurricular opportunities, like working on the student editorial board and publishing the CSUSB journal of history, History in the Making.
 As history majors, students receive broad training in the academic discipline of history, and broad content knowledge by surveying courses from around the globe.

 The Program Learning Outcomes are:

 PLO 1 – Demonstrate key historical literacy, including knowledge of key events and how change occurs over time in broad geographical and temporal areas

 PLO 2 – Demonstrating research skills, including critical thinking and reading abilities, assessment and writing skills

 PLO 3 – Demonstrating communication skills, showing ability to organize and express their thoughts coherently